 Prolactin is a hormone that is released from the anterior pituitary gland and is in charge of stimulating milk production, usually after childbirth.

-Low Prolactin levels of prolactin can lead to insufficient milk production after giving birth.
+Low Prolactin levels can lead to insufficient milk production after giving birth.
 Most women with lower prolactin levels don’t usually have specific medical issues, but they may experience a reduced immune response to some infections.
 Medications could alter levels of prolactin.

 High prolactin can cause production of breast milk in women who are not currently pregnant or breastfeeding.
 High prolactin could be due to a tumor on the pituitary gland, and may also indicate kidney or thyroid disease.